Wm MALCOLM-STYLE SCOPE ADJUSTMENTS & REPAIRS (Emphasis on J. W. Fecker scopes) By Wayne McLerran

 Vintage Scope, Benjamin N. Penk, Santa Maria, CA, (805) 619-7143

-For reticle wire contact Dan Stangarone via email at email@example.com.
-Dan sells wire in two diameters (0.0015” medium and 0.0005” fine).
-As of this writing the price is $15.00 per 10 ft length, which should last the average shooter several lifetimes or many attempts to get it right.
+For crosshair wire, check for suppliers on eBay or contact Dan Stangarone via email at firstname.lastname@example.org.
+Dan sells tungsten wire in two diameters (0.0015” medium and 0.0005” fine).
 Send him a self addressed stamped envelope (SASE) for shipping.
-Dan says it’s annealed tungsten reticle wire and is very strong.
-It shows up jet black and is easy to work with.
-If you’re uncertain on the wire diameter, I suggest you go with the 0.0015”, but ask Dan for his recommendation.
+Dan says it’s annealed tungsten crosshair wire and shows up jet black.
+If you’re uncertain as to the wire diameter to use, I suggest using 0.0015” since it’s less likely to break and easier to see when handling, but ask Dan for his recommendation.
+Wishing you great shooting, Wayne